Yadnesh-Ranshevare/DSA/BinaryTree/readme.md

 ```
 - we make recursive call for `left subtree which is null` therefor it return the class object with `ht = 0 & dim = 0` to node 5
 - similarly we make recursive call for `right subtree which is also null` therefor it return the same class object with `ht = 0 & dim = 0` to node 5
-- therefor we have following at node 5
+- therefor we have following info at node 5

 subtree   | ht | dim
 --- | --- | ---